 Right.
 Any kind of meat will already put you a mile ahead of unpronounceable processed food products, weird soy substitutes for milk and cheese, and additive-laden freezer dinners.
 But all the different kinds of animal products have different advantages and disadvantages, and it’s useful to understand how they compare to each other, so you can make the best choices about which meats to eat as staple foods.

 This article will explore several different types of meat: red meat (beef, lamb, goat, bison, etc.), poultry (chicken and turkey), pork, and seafood.
 These types of meat differ significantly in their nutrient quality, and especially in the quality of the fats they contain.
 Since fats are the foundation of Paleo nutrition, it’s important to know what fats are in your meat, so you can make educated decisions about what to eat and when to supplement with other fats, such as coconut oil.
 In general, grass-fed ruminant meats (beef, bison, and lamb) are nutritionally superior to poultry and pork, but this doesn’t mean you should never eat chicken again.
-Focusing mainly on seafood and ruminant meat as a staple source of calories, and eating moderate amounts of poultry and pork alongside plenty of healthy fats like butter of coconut oil will let you maximize both the variety and the healthfulness of your diet.
+Focusing mainly on seafood and ruminant meat as a staple source of calories, and eating moderate amounts of poultry and pork alongside plenty of healthy fats like butter or coconut oil will let you maximize both the variety and the healthfulness of your diet.

-Vegetables and other organ meats like liver aren’t the only places to get your veggies – regular muscle meat also has an excellent nutritional profile.
+Vegetables and other organ meats like liver aren’t the only places to get your vitamins and minerals – regular muscle meat also has an excellent nutritional profile.
 Red meat boasts high levels of several micronutrients, including B vitamins, iron, and zinc, as well as smaller levels of other minerals.
 The iron in red meat is particularly useful because it’s in a form called heme iron, which is more easily absorbed in the body than the non-heme iron in vegetables like spinach.
 Red meat also aids in the absorption and utilization of Vitamin D – the cholesterol in the fat helps you absorb it from the sun, and red meat also contains a metabolite of Vitamin D called 25(OH)D3, which helps to increase the total level of Vitamin D in the body.

 Poultry is high in niacin and Vitamin B6, as well as some other minerals like Phosphorous and Selenium, but can’t compete with beef or seafood in nutritional quality.
 Pork comes much closer, with significant levels of several important B vitamins and minerals.
 Seafood , of course, also provides an impressive array of micronutrients, from iodine to selenium, and even some Vitamin D. Some kinds of seafood, like mussels, are also excellent source of B Vitamins, iron, and other rarer micronutrients like copper and zinc.